L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 This is huge news.
 The plaintiffs have survived one of the two biggest hurdles associated with MDLs.

-Assuming the plaintiffs prevail in the Daubert Hearing, a select number of hair relaxer cancer cases will be selected for trial.
-These are known as bellwether trials, and they enable both plaintiff and defense counsel to get an idea of how juries will evaluate their scientific evidence and the size of potential jury verdicts.
+Assuming the plaintiffs prevail in the Daubert Hearing, several hair relaxer cancer cases will be selected for trial.
+These are known as bellwether trials, enabling both plaintiff and defense counsel to get an idea of how juries will evaluate their scientific evidence and the size of potential jury verdicts.

 Bellwether trials usually serve to shape overall settlements in mass torts.
 However, we are a few years away from a hair relaxer settlement.